hibbitts-design/docsify-this-one-page-article/README.md

 5. Go to https://docsify-this.net and paste the copied URL into the **Markdown File URL** field

-6. Select the page options you want (e.g. Docsify Sidebar) and tap the **Publish as a Standalone Web Page** button to view your Markdown file as a web page for sharing or embedding
+6. Select the page options you want (e.g. Docsify Sidebar) and tap the **Publish as a Web Page** button to view your Markdown file as a web page for sharing or embedding

 To edit a file in GitHub, tap the **Pencil icon** (Edit this file) in the upper-right when viewing the file, make your changes, and then tap the **Commit changes...** button to save those changes.